PeppeL-G/bagawork/docs/src/routes/(other)/documentation/page/+page.md

 # `createAfterDirections()` - Redirecting the user to another page
 The method `createAfterDirections()` will be called after the user has interacted with the GUI.
-In it, you can return back an array with :docs[direction] objects, indicating which page the user should come to.
+In it, you can return back an array with :docs[Direction] objects, indicating which page the user should come to.

 ::: tip Example